top of page

 If Marie’s daughter has a son, what is Marie’s relationship to the father of this grandson?

-Another example of our limited thinking
+Another example of our limited thinking:

--We take a series of coins.
+• We take a series of coins.
 We line them up and number them 1, 2, 3, 4… all heads up.

--We flip the coins 2, 4, 6… and all the multiples of 2.
+• We flip the coins 2, 4, 6… and all the multiples of 2.

--We flip the coins 3, 6, 9, 12… and all the multiples of 3.
+• We flip the coins 3, 6, 9, 12… and all the multiples of 3.

-What are the coins that are still head up?
+Which coins that are still head up?

 While walking through a forest, you might see old logs covered with a yellow coating.
 These are slime molds.
 They could change how we think about ‘intelligence’.
 They are at the limit between plants, animals, and fungi.
 They don’t have a brain or a head, yet they can solve some problems better than we can.
 We use their ‘intelligence’ to improve our computers.
 One day, they might become a crucial part of robots.
 Imagine robots without a brain doing things we can’t do ourselves.
 They could tell us in a millisecond that Marie is the stepmother of the son’s father.